-Having received, reviewed, and considered the 2018 LRDP EIR, the 2018 LRDP Findings and Statement of Overriding Considerations, and other information in the administrative record, the
+Having received, reviewed, and considered the 2018 LRDP EIR, the 2018 LRDP Findings and Statement of Overriding Considerations, Addendum July 2020, and other information in the administrative record, the University hereby adopts the following Findings for the Project in compliance with CEQA, the CEQA Guidelines, and the University of California Procedures for

-University hereby adopts the following Findings for the implementation action in compliance with CEQA, the CEQA Guidelines, and the University of California Procedures for Implementation of CEQA.
-The University adopts these Findings in conjunction with its approval of the design of the implementation action, as set forth in Section III, below.
+Implementation of CEQA.
+The University adopts these Findings in conjunction with its approval of the design of the Project, as set forth in Section III, below.